 While you wait for your appointment, get an over-the-counter antiseptic or therapeutic mouthwash to keep the bacteria away.
 Choose a mouthwash that isn’t only for freshening your breath because it won’t help your dental health.

-If you do have gum disease, your dentist will advise you on non-surgical therapies such as:
+If you do have it, your dentist will advise you on non-surgical therapies such as:

 At-Home Periodontal Tray